config0-hub/contribution-starter-repo/README.md

 # starter repo

-This repository serves as an empty space where you can add your OpenTofu-based code.
-It is structured with three main folders designed for file insertion:

-- `shellouts/_config0_configs/`: This folder contains a sample script for installing `kubectl` specifically for Amazon Elastic Kubernetes Service (EKS).

-- `execgroups/_config0_configs/`: Here, you will find an example of copying a simple Terraform code for creating an EC2 server, named "__ec2_server__".

-- `stacks/_config0_configs/`: This folder includes a sample for creating a stack (entry point) called "__aws_ec2_server__" for the `execgroup` "__ec2_server__".

 This repository is dedicated to the conversion of your OpenTofu-based code into immutable workflows.
 These workflows are designed to be launchable and shareable for others to utilize.

-By leveraging the features and capabilities of this repository, you can transform your code into self-contained and reproducible workflows that can be easily executed and distributed among users.
+This repository provide samples files and skeleton directories where you can add your Terraform/OpenTofu code.
+It is structured as follows:

+- `shellouts/_config0_configs/`
+   - This folder contains a sample script for installing `kubectl` specifically for Amazon Elastic Kubernetes Service (EKS).

+- `execgroups/_config0_configs/`
+   - This folder contains
+      - a template for copying/renaming to __\<new execgroup>__, adding your existing Terraform code, and checking the code in.
+      - an example for creating an EC2 VM execgroup named "__ec2_server__".

+- `stacks/_config0_configs/`:
+   - This folder contains
+     - a template for copying/renaming to __\<new stack>__ to serve as the entry point to __\< new execgroup>__ containing the unmodified Terraform code.
+     - an example for creating a stack (entry point) called "__aws_ec2_server__" for the `execgroup` "__ec2_server__".

+- `sample/doks`:
+    - This folder contains
+       - __OpenTofu__ folder - contains sample unmodified OpenTofu files for creating Digital Ocean Kubernetes (doks)
+       - __Config0__ folder - contains sample Config0 file to create a stack or entry point for DOKS